cristiangarc/emojihub-warmup/README.md

 - Use JavaScript DOM Manipulation only to place each emoji in a `span` tag and add all of the `span` tags to the `main` element in the DOM.

 - Do not change the HTML or CSS files.

+- The result that is rendered in the browser should resemble the image above, except it should render all of the images.